 • McPhillips Station Casino transports guests back to the grand old days of the railroad with opulent chandeliers, red velvet and dark wood decor.
 Play VLTs, poker, bingo or blackjack; catch live entertainment; or watch a game in the sports bar.
 484 McPhillips Street, 204-957-2500.

-• There are 18 holes of family entertainment amongst the black-light glow of painted sea creatures and dinosaurs at U-Puttz Black Light Mini Golf.
+• There are 18 holes of family entertainment amongst the black-light glow of painted sea creatures and dinosaurs at U-Puttz Thrill Zone.
 423 McPhillips Street, 204-582-2166.

 • A wading pool, new play structure and picnic shelter are three elements to build into a family-friendly day of fun at St. Johns Park.
 20 Anderson Avenue.

 • Completed in 1962, Holy Trinity Ukrainian Orthodox Metropolitan Cathedral features five copper domes and a stunning exterior mosaic of the holy trinity.
 1175 Main Street.